AndrewKlement/CoffeeRoaster/README.md

 # Coffee Roaster
 A smart coffee roaster

+This is an article I wrote about this project https://medium.com/@a.klement.w/diy-coffee-roaster-dee64f1b8520

 # Features
 - can connect to an app or artisan using Bluetooth, to help record, analyze, and control roast profiles